Arapaho and Roosevelt National Forests and Pawnee National Grassland

-Firefighters on the Canyon Lakes Ranger District of the Roosevelt National Forest are monitoring conditions to begin prescribed fire operations on the Magic Feather Prescribed Burn this spring to improve forest health.
-The wildfires of 2020 are a somber reminder of the importance of proactive fuels management and forest restoration.
+Firefighters on the Canyon Lakes Ranger District of the Roosevelt National Forest are closely monitoring local conditions, including favorable winds, to begin prescribed fire operations as soon as Dec.
+2, 2021, on the Magic Feather Prescribed Burn to improve forest health.

 This burn is located east and southeast of Red Feather Lakes.
-Burning operations this spring could include two units totaling 1,046 acres, located north of County Road 74E.
-Work has already taken place in the area to prepare for ignitions, including tree cutting around the perimeter.
-Aerial operations, including a drone, could be used during implementation.
+Burning operations could include one unit totaling approximately 300 acres, located north of County Road 74E (Red Feather Lakes Road).
+Work has already taken place in the area to prepare for ignitions, including tree cutting around the perimeter and within the interior of the project.

-Appropriate conditions must be met before ignition of prescribed burns can take place.
-Fire managers are carefully monitoring these conditions, including favorable weather forecast (temperature, wind, precipitation), fuel moisture, smoke dispersal and staffing.
+Appropriate, localized conditions must be met before ignition of prescribed burns can take place.
+Fire managers have been carefully monitoring these conditions, including favorable weather forecast (temperature, wind, precipitation, relative humidity), fuel moisture, smoke dispersal and staffing.
 Weather is monitored throughout the burn and burning will be halted if conditions fall outside of the required conditions.
-In ideal conditions, as many as 500 acres could be burned in one day.
-Currently, snow will need to melt and fine fuels will need to dry some before burning could begin.

 Residents and visitors in the area should expect to see smoke when operations are taking place.
-Temporary closures of the Mount Margaret Trail should be expected.
-Smoke may also impact those using the Dowdy Lake and West Lake campgrounds and day-use areas.
+The Mount Margaret Trail system will be closed during operations.
+Please follow all signage.
+Smoke may also impact those using the Dowdy Lake Campgrounds and Day-Use Area.